-The tempura batter recipe produces that light, golden, crispy batter you thought you could only experience in Asian restaurants.
+The tempura batter recipe produces that light, golden, crispy coating you thought you could only experience in Asian restaurants.
 It's perfect for frying shrimp, chicken, vegetables, and other delights.
 It is especially delicious with one or more of the tempura dipping sauce recipes.

 Tip: It's important to keep the batter cold.
 You can chill the

 ingredients and/or set your batter bowl on ice, or add ice cubes to the

 1/2 teaspoon salt